Quilt Show at the Kingman Tavern Museum July 22, 2023

 Hours

-The Kingman Tavern Museum is open Saturdays in July and August from 2-5 pm.
+The Kingman Tavern Museum is open Saturdays July 13, 2024 through August, 24, 2024 from 2-5 pm.
 Tours are free and ongoing during these times.
 Donations are welcome but not required.
+Parking is available at the barn.

 Special tours are available by appointment at historical@cummington-ma.gov